AutoSpec: Automated Generation of Neural Network Specifications

+\heading{Contributions.} In this paper, we introduce \sys, the first comprehensive framework for automated generation and evaluation of neural network specifications.

+First, we introduce a tree-based algorithm as the core of our specification generation framework, which leverages decision trees intrinsic characteristics to adaptively partition the input space, capturing both feature and label structures from data.
+This enables \sys to automatically generate specification sets that are both comprehensive and precisely aligned with models' expected behavior.

+Second, we develop a statistical certification framework providing rigorous accuracy guarantees for each specification by utilizing concentration inequalities.
+This certification ensures each specification robustly represents the underlying data distribution, ensuring reliability and trustworthiness without additional computational or data overhead.

+Third, we establish a principled evaluation framework for neural network specifications, defining clear, interpretable metrics such as precision, recall, F1 score, and a certified pass rate.
+This systematic approach provides a rigorous basis for assessing and comparing specification generation and verification methodologies.

-\item \emph{A study of the framework and downstream task (\S\ref{s:eval}):} We experiment with four diverse applications and perform a case study for the downstream task of detecting anomalies in neural networks through verification.
-Our experiments show that \sys's F1 score is $39\%$ higher than human-defined \specs, and 18\% higher than the next best baseline algorithm.
+To demonstrate the effectiveness of \sys, we conduct experiments across four diverse applications and perform a case study on anomaly detection in neural networks.
+Our results show that \sys achieves an F1 score $53\%$ higher than human-defined specifications, and $68\%$ higher than the next best baseline algorithm on average.